mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-Note that fields of query string be same methods trait.use trait in your model :
+Note that fields of query string be same methods trait.use trait in your model:

 ```php
 class User extends Model